Kirstihly/Two-View_Image_Matcher/README.md

 Please consider acknowledging this small project.
 Thank you!

-If you have any suggestion, please reach out to hu.leying@columbia.edu
+If you have any suggestions, please reach out to hu.leying@columbia.edu